Re-walid/Quiz-System-Unity-Package/README.md

-if you just want the Unity Package, then just go to this link: https://rewalid.itch.io/quiz-system-unity-package
+If you just want the Unity Package, then just go to this link: https://rewalid.itch.io/quiz-system-unity-package

 ## General Instructions: